0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 $ starknet-devnet --dump-on block --dump-path <PATH>
 ```

-- Dumping on request, which requires providing `--dump-on` on startup.
-E.g. if you run Devnet in `exit` mode, you can request dumping by sending `POST` to `/dump` or via JSON-RPC:
+- Dumping on request, which requires providing `--dump-on request` on startup.
+You can request dumping by sending `POST` to `/dump` or via JSON-RPC:

 ```
 $ starknet-devnet --dump-on exit --dump-path <DEFAULT_PATH>